 Southern California is also quickly becoming a focal point for rare disease patient advocacy.

-Global Genes is playing essential role in raising awareness of rare diseases and the families impacted by them, and is helping to build networks among institutions aimed at increasing synergy and accelerating research.
+Global Genes is playing an essential role in raising awareness of these diseases and the families impacted by them, and is helping to build networks among institutions aimed at increasing synergy and accelerating research.

 Their Rare Patient Advocacy Summit, now in its fifth year, attracts over 1,400 patients and leading experts in the field with representation from over 120 different diseases and from many countries around the world.
 The interactive summit enables participation in person and via livestream.
-Meanwhile, year-round meetups, webinars, and casework services link families challenged by rare disease with connections and resources.
+Meanwhile, year-round meetups, webinars, and casework services link families challenged by these diseases with connections and resources.